EGJSERVICES/EGJ-SERVICES-GROUP/README.md

           const userMessage = this.value;
           this.value = '';
           addChatMessage('user', userMessage);
-          // For a real integration, replace the simulated response with an API call to ChatGPT. setTimeout(() => {
+          // Replace this simulated response with an API call to ChatGPT if desired. setTimeout(() => {
             const response = getAIResponse(userMessage);
             addChatMessage('ai', response);